ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 ## Add a Stateful Precompile

-To add a novel stateful precompile into Subnet-evm, follow these steps:
+To add a novel stateful precompile into Subnet-EVM, follow these steps:

 1. Modify the [precompile/params.go](https://github.com/ava-labs/subnet-evm/blob/master/precompile/params.go) - which is used to define the designated address for the stateful precompiles.
 2. Create your own custom precompile contract and place it under the precompile folder.
 In this tutorial we have created as an example [contract_xchain_ecrecover.go](./contract_xchain_ecrecover.go).
 (We reference this example throughout the tutorial.
 Of course, you'll need to replace each of these references with ones to your own precompile.)
 3. Modify the [params/config.go](https://github.com/ava-labs/subnet-evm/blob/master/params/config.go).
-This supports adding the chain configuration and managed the Subnet-evm via the `genesis.json` file.
-Since, the precompiles is optional and can be added or removed from the Subnet-evm at anytime which can be managed by the `genesis.json` file.
+This supports adding the chain configuration and managed the Subnet-EVM via the `genesis.json` file.
+Since, the precompiles is optional and can be added or removed from the Subnet-EVM at anytime which can be managed by the `genesis.json` file.
 4. Modify the [scripts/run.sh](https://github.com/ava-labs/subnet-evm/blob/master/scripts/run.sh) to include the custom precompile configuration.

 ### Modify the Parameters File

 As we mentioned earlier, the [precompile/params.go](https://github.com/ava-labs/subnet-evm/blob/master/precompile/params.go) is used to define the designated address for the stateful precompiles.
 The designated address should not be conflict with the any other precompile addresses.
-For forks of Subnet-evm, users should start at `0x0300000000000000000000000000000000000000` to ensure that their own modifications do not conflict with stateful precompiles that may be added to Subnet-evm in the future.
+For forks of Subnet-EVM, users should start at `0x0300000000000000000000000000000000000000` to ensure that their own modifications do not conflict with stateful precompiles that may be added to Subnet-EVM in the future.

 We have taken the address `0x0300000000000000000000000000000000000000` for this tutorial.